UK tech experts · info@vividrepairs.co.uk

 For budget-conscious gamers, the RTX 3050 WINDFORCE represents exceptional value amongst the best Gigabyte graphics cards.
 Under £200 gets you proper 1080p gaming with ray tracing support, which seemed impossible just a couple of years ago.

-Let’s be clear about what this card is and isn’t.
-It’s not going to run Cyberpunk 2077 at 4K ultra.
+Let's be clear about what this card is and isn't.
+It's not going to run Cyberpunk 2077 at 4K ultra.
 But for 1080p gaming at medium to high settings?
-It’s brilliant.
-We tested it across popular esports titles like Valorant, CS2, and Fortnite, where it consistently delivered 100+ fps.
-Even in demanding AAA games, you’ll get smooth 60fps gameplay with some settings tweaks.
+It's brilliant.
+Across popular esports titles like Valorant, CS2, and Fortnite, it consistently delivers 100+ fps.
+Even in demanding AAA games, you'll get smooth 60fps gameplay with some settings tweaks.

-The dual-fan WINDFORCE cooling system works well despite the card’s budget positioning.
-Temperatures stayed below 75°C during our testing, and fan noise remained reasonable.
-The 8GB GDDR6 memory is adequate for 1080p, though you’ll want to watch VRAM usage in the most demanding titles.
+The dual-fan WINDFORCE cooling system works well despite the card's budget positioning.
+Temperatures stayed below 75°C, and fan noise remained reasonable.
+The 8GB GDDR6 memory is adequate for 1080p, though you'll want to watch VRAM usage in the most demanding titles.

 What makes this one of the best Gigabyte graphics cards for budget builds is the feature set.
 You get ray tracing (albeit at lower settings), DLSS support for improved performance, and Nvidia's broadcast features for streamers.
 The PCIe 4.0 interface means it'll work in any modern system.